 For over 35 years, I had been a professional storyteller.
 I know that we can learn about the history of a person, an area, or a country through reading the stories people told.

-Nearly two decades ago I volunteered at the weekly Estacada Library Story Time.
+Nearly three decades ago I volunteered at the weekly Estacada Library Story Time.
 The Children’s Librarian chose a simple art project for the pre-school tots.
 It was my job to tell a fun story to set the mood for the craft.
 My repertoire was varied, but if the perfect tale wasn’t obvious, I wrote one.

 Once each summer the library hosted a fair, the center of which was a Story Festival.
 Professional Oregon storytellers arrived to thrill audiences with their well-told tales.
 One year, my librarian approached me with a new project.
 “Estacada children should know about their history, but there are no books for them to read.
 Can you write a story about Estacada history to perform at the story festival?”